 - Practice mutual monogamy – agree to be sexually active with only one person who has agreed to be sexually active only with you

-The Student Health Center has an online system for scheduling for medical and GYN appointments via our online Health Portal.
+Student Health Services has an online system for scheduling for medical, GYN, and first-time counseling appointments via our online Health Portal.
 If you would like to schedule an appointment online, click here to access the Health Portal.
 Log in with your RIN and Portal Password.
 If you are not currently registered or forgot your log-in information, follow the links on the Health Portal to register or reset your Portal Password.

 Making an Appointment by Phone